-Despite Europe’s changing political landscape – no mention of the B-word here, mind – there remain consistent truths around how to approach B2B PR in each country across the continent.
+Despite its changing political landscape – no mention of the B-word here, mind – there remain consistent truths around how to approach international B2B tech PR in Europe in each country across the continent.

 As International MD of Berkeley Communications, I work with colleagues and partners across Europe.
 With these experts on the ground, we have a great insight into local PR requirements and in this piece I’ve asked our experts in the countries clients ask us most about to share their top tips for getting it right.

 Below are a series of links to country-specific insights from France, Germany, the Netherlands and Spain.

 Whether you’re active there or planning to kick things off, there are interesting nuggets of info to glean from these: